Skip to main content

 Google Ads vs Meta Ads for B2B (2026)

 Over 70% of B2B buyers start their research with a generic search.
-They are not looking for your brand name.
-They are looking for a solution to their problem.
+They do not look for your brand name.
+They look for a solution to their problem.
 This single data point is the most important factor in the Google Ads vs Meta Ads debate for B2B marketers.
 One platform is built to answer those searches directly.
 The other is built to create awareness before the search even happens.

 Choosing the wrong primary channel is one of the fastest ways to burn a B2B marketing budget.
 Especially in smaller Nordic markets, where every qualified opportunity counts.
 Committees, long sales cycles, and high contract values change the rules.
 You are not selling a product.
 You are selling a business outcome.
 And that requires a different approach to paid media, one that understands the deep distinction between capturing existing intent and creating new demand.